Reverse Mortgage Specialist: Maggie O'Connell At Your Service!

 The financial assessment will review the borrower’s credit history, income and other financial criteria before approving the reverse mortgage.
 Some borrowers will face mandatory set asides or escrow account to allow the lender to make property tax and homeowner's insurance payments.

-The Mortgagee Letter is expected out in Mid February and to be implemented 90 days from the date of the letter which would be mid-to late May 2014.
+The Mortgagee Letter is expected out any time and to be implemented 90 days from the date of the letter which would be mid-to late August 2014.
 A good reason to apply for the reverse mortgage now!

 If the reverse mortgage is taken out only in one spouse’s name, the terms of the loan, including the loan amount and repayment, apply to that single borrower, and not the “non-borrowing spouse.”
 The problem is, the reverse mortgage becomes due when the borrower passes away or moves from the home.
 The spouse who is not on the loan or on title will need to repay the loan.
 In some cases, that may be fine as the other spouse may have other living arrangements.
 But it could leave a spouse in a difficult situation.